FewBody/fewbody.github.io/_pages/groupmeeting.md

 # groupmeeting

 # 2021/12/9
-* analysising the example of unfair coin and Cocid-19 testing from Bayes theorem.
+* analysising the examples of the unfair coin and Cocid-19 testing from Bayes theorem.

 # next meeting